doctariDev/techblog/_posts/2022-05-19-kotlin-context-receivers.markdown

 `UrlContext` and the `I18nContext`.
 Furthermore, the new `homeBreadcrumb` function is now defined as an extension on a generic type `T` which needs to be a subtype of both of those context interfaces.

-Because our new controller class is implementing both of those context interfaces, it can call the `homebreadcrumb` function more conveniently now.
-The dependencies do not anymore exist as arguments, and the extension receiver is provided implicitly.
+Because our new controller class is implementing both of those context interfaces, it can serve as the extension receiver of our new `homebreadcrumb` function.
+The dependencies do not anymore exist as arguments, and the extension receiver is conveniently provided implicitly.

-Besides the slightly more complex signature for our top level function, the main disadvantage of this pattern is that we need to make both of the controller's dependencies public.
+Besides the slightly more complex signature for our top level function, the main disadvantage of this pattern is that we now need to make both of the controller's dependencies *public* properties of the class.

 We can solve both of these disadvantages by making both the `SearchController` class and `homebreadcrumb` function have context receivers: